Ryukish/Records-Database/README.md

 # Linked-List-Merge-sort

-Read in to linked list
+* Read into linked list
-The input has a fixed order
+* Do commands
+* Output to file

 One record per Line (end with \n)
 ```